TalhaProgrammer92/Assembly-8086/README.md

 Here's a list of types of programs included in this repository:

-* **Normal I/O:** These programs contain basic input and output operations like taking a character/string as input and also display them.
+* **Basic I/O:** These programs contain basic input and output operations like taking a character/string as input and also display them.
 * **Conditional:** These programs contain logical algorithms to solve basic problems like prime numbers, even odd, palindrome, reverse string, etc.
 * **Complex:** These programs are more complex than conditional programs.
 These programs include a game, yes!
 Tic Tac game, and much more.
 - - -